-In the context of SMSFs, a number of issues are in need of urgent remediation.
+In the context of SMSFs, a number of issues need urgent remediation.
 Whilst the acquisition of a superannuation product will always be considered a retail client product or advice, the placement of investments and insurance products within the fund can be made as either a retail or wholesale client.
 However, the operation of the assets and income test for an SMSF are unclear.